Pre-General Availability Draft: 2017-12-16

 the overflow page.

-column value is greater than or equal to 768 bytes, which can
+fixed-length fields greater than or equal to 768 bytes in length

 Whether any columns are stored off-page depends on the page size

 and the total size of the row.
 When the row is too long,

 storage until the clustered index record fits on the